BA/MA Combined Degree

 One Book, One Chicago

-In conjunction with the Chicago Public Library and in partnership with the city’s One Book, One Chicago reading initiative, DePaul University’s Department of English is proud to offer the course ENG 378: Literature and Social Engagement featuring the city’s book selection, The Book Thief, by Markus Zusak.
+In conjunction with the Chicago Public Library and in partnership with the city’s One Book, One Chicago reading initiative, DePaul University’s Department of English is proud to offer the course.

-For more information about the history of the One Book, One Chicago program, please refer to the Chicago Public Library's One Book, One Chicago website.
+For more information about the current One Book, One Chicago program including a full list of programs through Spring 2014, please refer to the Chicago Public Library's One Book, One Chicago website.